 Complimentary to that, a representative sample analysis of survey questions can provide local leaders insight into topics like the leading contributors to vaccine hesitancy: concerns about potential side effects? concerns about the vaccine’s effectiveness? distrust in the healthcare system? misinformation? other factors?
 On top of that, Zencity’s surveys will help local governments understand how concerns differentiate across different communities – is the Latinx community more hesitant to get vaccinated because of the belief that the risk posed by Covid19 is low?
 Is the black community’s trust in the healthcare system higher or lower compared to other populations?

 The bottom line – this kind of comprehensive resident feedback analysis will give the participating local governments actionable insights into how to get residents on board with vaccinations so we can all move closer to the end of the pandemic.

 What’s next and how can you get involved?

-Over the next few weeks, all of the collected data will be analyzed and summed up into visual reports that will be presented to each member of the cohort of local governments, allowing them to use the insights driven by the analyses to inform their decisions moving forward.
+All of the collected data was analyzed and summed up into visual reports that were presented to each member of the cohort of local governments, allowing them to use the insights driven by the analyses to inform their decisions moving forward.

-Following that, around the beginning of May, Zencity, the Harvard Kennedy School’s Ash Center, the Robert Wood Johnson Foundation, and Bennett Midland will put out a public report and hold a virtual event to share key findings, alongside best practices of participating members around vaccine distribution and communications.
-The event, taking place May 13th at 12pm ET, will include a panel discussion with some members from the cohort and a Q&A session to enable further conversation.
+Following that, on May 13th, Zencity, the Harvard Kennedy School’s Ash Center, the Robert Wood Johnson Foundation, and Bennett Midland put out a public report and held a virtual event to share key findings, alongside best practices of participating members around vaccine distribution and communications.